ksu-cs-textbooks/cis526/content/02-http/10-response-headers.md

 Note that response headers are a subset of _message headers_ that apply specifically to requests.
 As we've seen there are also message headers that apply only to HTTP requests, and some that apply to both.

 As HTTP is intended as an extensible protocol, there are a _lot_ of potential headers.
-IANA maintains the [offical list of message headers](https://www.iana.org/assignments/message-headers/message-headers.xhtml) as well as [a list of proposed message headers](https://www.iana.org/assignments/message-headers/message-headers.xhtml).
+IANA maintains the [official list of message headers](https://www.iana.org/assignments/message-headers/message-headers.xhtml) as well as [a list of proposed message headers](https://www.iana.org/assignments/message-headers/message-headers.xhtml).
 You can also find a categorized list in the [MDN Documentation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers)

 While there are many possible response headers, some of the more commonly used are: